 Provisions of this CAA rules and guidelines applying to employers for whom he reviews test results, including changes and updates to the rules, guidance, interpretations, and policies affecting the performance of MRO functions, as well as issues that MROs confront in carrying out their duties.

-Continuing Education- During each three-year period from the date of designation, he shall complete continuing education consisting of at least 10 professional development hours (CPD) (e.g. Continuing Education Medical Units) relevant to performing MRO functions.
+Continuing Education- During each three-year period from the date of designation, he shall complete continuing education consisting of at least ten (10) professional development hours (CPD) (e.g. Continuing Education Medical Units) relevant to performing MRO functions.
 This continuing education shall include material concerning new technologies, interpretations, recent guidance, rule changes, and other information about developments in MRO practice, pertaining to the CAA program, since the time you met the qualification required for designation.

 Responsibilities of the MRO’s in the CAA drug testing program